wangyu09/exkaldi/README.md

 < Methods >

 `send_report(x)`
-send information which has a format such as {"epoch":epoch,"train_loss":loss} to supporter object.
+Send information and thses info will be retained untill you do the statistics by using obj.collect_report().

 `collect_report(keys=None,plot=True)`
-do the statistics of received information. if keys != None, only collect the data in keys. if plot == True, print the statistics result to standard output.
+Do the statistics of received information.
+The result will be saved in outDir/log file.
+If < keys > is not None, only collect the data in keys.
+If < plot > is True, print the statistics result to standard output.

 `save_model(self,models,iterSymbol=None,byKey=None,maxValue=True,saveFunc=None)`
-do the statistics of received information. if keys != None, only collect the data in keys. if plot == True, print the statistics result to standard output.
+Save model when you use this function.
+Your can give <iterSymbol> and it will be add to the end of file name.
+If you use < byKey > and set < maxValue >, model will be saved only while meeting the condition.
+We use chainer as default framework, but if you don't, give the < saveFunc > specially please.

+_-----------------------------------------------< Other Tools >-----------------------------------------------------_

+### get_kaldi_path()

+< function discription >

+Return kaldi path.
+If the kaldi are not found, will raise error.

+### check_config(name,config=None)

+< function discription >

+Get default configure if < config > is None, or check if given < config > has a right format.
+This function will read "conf" file which is placed in "./", so if there is not, will raise error.
+Also you can change the content of "conf" file.

+< Parameters >

+`name` _scp file path_
+`chunks` _expected numbers, must >1, default=2_